My background includes writing and editing letters for causes. These letters are in newspapers and on decision-makers' desks across the US.

-An accepted definition of lobbying as a verb is "to solicit or try to influence the votes of members of a legislative body."
-All the biggest players in the American, and thus the world, economy pour copious amounts of cash into lobbying efforts.
+Is lobbying an unfair practice?
+One definition oflobbying as a verb is "to solicit or try to influence the votes of members of a legislative body."
+All the biggest players in the American—and thus the world—economy pour copious amounts of cash into lobbying efforts.
 While I argue that lobbying has an important role, astroturf lobbying has no good role in a well-functioning democracy.

 The practice is done by entities ranging from governments, think Russian trolls and meme creators, to corporations.
 My experience is with corporate astroturfing, so I will focus on that messy business.